 - The temporal indicators may include temporal indicators related to a time of day or a day of the week

 The method may also include determining the similarity between interaction indicators of past occurrences based on the similarity between the user actions of the group and based on an interaction entity similarity between the interaction entities of the group.
 The step of determining the interaction entity similarity between the interaction entities of the group may be based on one or more relationships between the interaction entities (remember, an entity can be a business, such as a dry cleaner that someone drops clothes off at on the same day every week.)
-The one or more relationships may include relationships to one or more entity collections.
+One or more relationships may include relationships with one or more entity collections.